sangwal/twig/README.md

 ```
     python twig.py classwise Timetable.xlsx classwise-tmp.xlsx
 ```
-will generate classwise sheets for each of the classes the timetable and save all them in a separate file `classwise-tmp.xlsx'. (`-tmp` is just a reminder that it a temporary file and may be deleted once the sheets for all classes have been generated.)
+will generate classwise sheets for each of the classes the timetable and save all them in a separate file `classwise-tmp.xlsx`. (`-tmp` is just a reminder that it a temporary file and may be deleted once the sheets for all classes have been generated.)

 ## Typical workflow